kartikynwa/dotty2hotty/README.md

 ## Things that do not matter

 Welcome to the humble abode of my _dotfiles_.
-I once used to be the forlorn shipwreck like that you are.
-Before undertaking this endeavour, I had little idea of how bash scripts, symlinking and git works.
-Through the sheer force of my immense willpower and unwavering tenacity, I succeeded in Googling a lot of shit and getting this done.
+I once used to be the forlorn shipwreck that you are.
+Before undertaking this endeavour, I had little idea of how bash scripts, symlinking and git work.
+Through the sheer force of my immense willpower and unwavering tenacity, I succeeded in Googling a lot of shit and getting this done that other peeps had been so kind to share.

 One of the things that bothered me about the dotfile git repositories of other "_developers_" was that there was no way of reliably knowing where